resource-watch/slate/source/includes/api/_widget.md

 - the widget's `protected` property must be set to `false`.
 - the user must be logged in and belong to the same application as the widget.
-- the user must match one of the following:
+- the user must comply with [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).
-  - have role `ADMIN`
-  - have role `MANAGER` and be the widget's owner (through the `userId` field of the widget)

 ## Widget reference